socrateslee/paipe/README.md

-# paipe: Your Python LLM Pipeline Assistant
+# pAIpe: Your LLM shell assistant

 [![PyPI version](https://badge.fury.io/py/paipe.svg)](https://pypi.org/project/paipe/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**paipe** is a command-line tool designed to streamline your interactions with Large Language Models (LLMs).
+**pAIpe** is a command-line tool designed to streamline your interactions with Large Language Models (LLMs).
 It provides a flexible and configurable pipeline to process text input through various LLM providers and models, managed through profiles for ease of use and customization.

 ## Features